mwilko/mwilko/README.md

 ## Student and Multidisciplinary Software/Data Engineer 👋

-Hi there!
-I'm Max, a passionate software engineer currently pursuing BSc Computer Science at the University of Lincoln.
-I enjoy helping businesses enhance their IT solutions through data engineering, automation, and software developement (to name a few).
-My goal is to create impactful software solutions that solve real-world problems efficiently and effectively.
+Hello!
+I'm Max, a dedicated software engineer currently pursuing a BSc in Computer Science at the University of Lincoln.
+I specialize in enhancing business IT solutions through data engineering, automation, and software development.
+My focus is on delivering impactful technology solutions that drive business growth and streamline operations by solving everyday business problems.

 ## Table of Contents
 - [Languages](#languages)